cossacklabs/acra-engineering-demo/README.md

 ---

 # Example 7.
-Configure Acra to detect and prevent intrusions
+Intrusion detection with Acra

 Learn how to prevent possible intrusions by adding "poison records" special crafted data to your database and filtering potential attackers who try to access them.